radiasoft/pyzgoubi/doc/source/doc.rst

 To find the full list of elements available in the current version run::

-    pyzgoubi help elements
+    pyzgoubi --help elements

 To find the names of the parameters available for an element use::

-    pyzgoubi help element_name
+    pyzgoubi --help element_name

 e.g.::

-    pyzgoubi help MULTIPOL
+    pyzgoubi --help MULTIPOL

 Use this in combination with the Zgoubi manual.
+Most parameters have the same name.
+Greek letters in the manual are usually anglicised  (e.g. τ to tau).
+Subscripts are represented with underscores.
+When there is a entrance and exit version of a parameter E (entrée) and S (sortie) are used to distinguish.

 Running Zgoubi
 --------------